gambol99/optionscrapper/README.md

       end
     end

-Will produce the following usage menu;
+Will produce the following usage menu.
+Note, the -h|--help is injected in the default parser by default

     [jest@starfury tests]$ ./test.rb --help